Perspective | Trump Plaza was blown up in Atlantic City, and D.C.’s 1st Amendment display is in pieces.

 Now several have been taken down, and the rest will be gone in March, as Johns Hopkins University prepares to move its Washington-based graduate programs into the building it bought from the Freedom Forum two years ago.

-The Poynter Institute called the removal “a heartbreaking symbol … A troubling reminder of how many Americans now view the media and the freedom of the press, wouldn’t you say?”
+The Poynter Institute called the removal “a heartbreaking symbol . . . [a] troubling reminder of how many Americans now view the media and the freedom of the press, wouldn’t you say?”

-But Johns Hopkins says the grand display is “a museum artifact and was not part of the sale of the building.
+But Johns Hopkins says the grand display is “a museum artifact and was not part of the sale of the building.”

-“As part of the extensive renovations to the facility, the tablet will be removed in March, and all artifacts owned by the Freedom Forum are being temporarily relocated to off-site storage,” university spokesperson Jill Rosen said.
+“As part of the extensive renovations to the facility, the tablet will be removed in March, and all artifacts owned by the Freedom Forum are being temporarily relocated to off-site storage,” university spokeswoman Jill Rosen said.

-The Freedom Forum promised they won’t let it stay in storage for long.
+The Freedom Forum promised it won’t let it stay in storage for long.
 It’ll be on another building soon, a spokesman said.

-When the Newseum opened in such a prominent location, halfway between the White House and the Capitol after being tucked away across the Potomac in Rosslyn, Va., for 11 years, it was an important statement of our most fundamental freedoms.
+When the Newseum opened in such a prominent location, halfway between the White House and the Capitol, after being tucked away across the Potomac in Rosslyn, Va., for 11 years, it was an important statement of our most fundamental freedoms.

-Never mind that the move happened just as the long-standing structure of the news business was crumbling.
+Nevermind that the move happened just as the long-standing structure of the news business was crumbling.

 It was an inspiration to truth, freedom and the mission of free speech even as newspapers folded and jobs were cut.

-After 10 million visitors over 11 years, however, the Newseum closed too, racked by financial woes.
+But after 10 million visitors over 11 years in D.C., the Newseum closed, too, racked by financial woes.

 There’s no announcement on the future of the Newseum.
 But the future of that giant tablet is a hot topic.